 These annual field courses are designed to train all AIM data collectors in the terrestrial Core Methods used to gather data in the field.
 Trainings include protocol instruction, supervised practice, and calibration.
 They also provide an opportunity to practice with an electronic data capture device (e.g., DIMA).
-If you have completed a training please be sure to look over the post-training resources after you complete the regional Core Methods trainings.
-Registration for the 2019 field season not yet available.
 Training dates and locations are as follows:

 We recommend that the entire field crew attends a field methods course at the start of each field season.
 For integration into TerrADat, the minimum requirement is that the crew lead has attended an AIM training in the last three years.